Abramson Labor Group – Wrongful Death

 With either type of lawsuit, the estate may also qualify for punitive damages if the person who caused your loved one’s death did so with malice, recklessness, or intent to harm.
 Punitive damages would be additional to other damages.
 For example, if your loved one was killed during an armed robbery, punitive damages could be awarded.

 You should seek expert advice from a wrongful death attorney.
 When you make that call you will want to have proof of the victim’s income at the time of the death, bonuses that were typically received each year, the cost of the funeral and related expenses, and contributions the victim made to the household.
 You’ll also want to talk about the reason your loved one died.
-It can be an emotionally painful trial, but that’s not a reason to forgo filing a wrongful death complaint.
+It can be an emotionally painful trial, but that’s not a reason to forgo filing a complaint.

 Receive Legal Advice in This Trying Time